misterdown/jalgo/README.md

 ARGS:
     <input>    sets the input file to use
     <output>   sets the output file to use
-    <mode>     sets the interprutation/compilation mode.
+    <mode>     sets the interpretation/compilation mode.
-               posible values: c | i
+               possible values: c | i
 ```

 The `input` argument is required and specifies the input file to use.
 The `output` argument is optional and specifies the output file to use.
-The `mode` argument is required and specifies the interprutation/compilation mode.
-Possible values are `c` for compilation into asm(NASM) and `i` for interprutation.
+The `mode` argument is required and specifies the interpretation/compilation mode.
+Possible values are `c` for compilation into asm (NASM) and `i` for interpretation.

 ## Examples

 ### Sum of Numbers